-The findings from this research are under current preparation for journal submission and have been presented at the American Society for Nutrition Conference in 2017, 2018, 2019, and forthcoming in 2020 as well as the Latin Society for Nutrition in 2018.
-This research was conducted by Dr. Ligia Reyes as her dissertation project.
-Dr. Edward A. Frongillo served as her dissertation advisor and committee Chair and Dr. Christine Blake served as a committee member.
-Our Mexico partners were Dr. Anabelle Bonvecchio (committee member) from the National Institute of Public Health and the non-governmental organization Un Kilo de Ayuda.
-Funding for this research came from the Office of the Vice President for Research at the University of South Carolina as a SPARC Graduate Research Grant.
-This study obtained ethical approval from the University of South Carolina Institutional Review Board.
+Findings from this project are in preparation for peer-review publications and have been presented at the annual American Society for Nutrition Conference and the Latin Society for Nutrition Conference.
+This project was designed and conducted by Dr. Ligia Reyes for her dissertation.
+Funding for this research was obtained from the Office of the Vice President for Research at the University of South Carolina as a SPARC Graduate Research Grant.